 15. The decision of the judges is final and correspondence will be entered into only at the absolute discretion of the Promoter.

 16. The winners agree to take part in reasonable post-event publicity and to the use of their names and photographs in such publicity.

-17. Entrants acknowledge and agree that the Penguin, Vintage and Puffin design templates, Penguin, Vintage and Puffin logos and the cover copy supplied in the entry packs are the property of Promoter.
+17. Entrants acknowledge and agree that the Penguin, Black Swan and Puffin design templates, Penguin, Black Swan and Puffin logos and the cover copy supplied in the entry packs are the property of Promoter.
 Entrants’ use of any material comprised in the entry packs, including the items listed in the previous sentence, is limited to use in respect of this competition only.
 No further use shall be permitted without the Promoter’s prior written consent.

 18. All entrants hereby license to Promoter the use of their entry for display on any Promoter-owned or third-party website or other media for publicity purposes.
 Entrants further permit Promoter to display their entries in a physical exhibition.
 The choice of which entries are included in any such exhibition shall be solely made by the Promoter without consultation.
 Appropriate credits will be given to each item displayed, but Promoter shall not be under any obligation to hold such exhibitions, or to include every entry if it does.

 19. By entering this competition each entrant confirms that his/her entry is their wholly-owned creation and to the extent that such entry makes use of any third party materials, that these have been fully cleared unless they are no longer protected by copyright or other intellectual property rights.
 Entrants must ensure that their entry makes clear reference to any 3rd materials used.
 Entrants will keep the Promoter harmless from any claims in relation to their entry alleging that the entry infringes the personal or proprietary right of any other person.